cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CS GROUP (FINANCEMENT BPI)-AI4GEO-EN.md

 * **Online** environment, accessible through a browser, **without plugin**
 * Simplified access to data, regardless of the Data Provider
 * Transparent management of the CNES DataLake
-* Batteries included: from scientific libraries to heavy applications
+* Batteries included: from scientific libraries to heavy-duty applications
 * Dynamic and interactive visualization of results in 1D, 2D and 3D
 * Centralized and secure access